anuket-project/anuket-specifications/doc/ref_arch/openstack/chapters/chapter06.md

 - Where software cannot be removed, disable all services to it

 #### 6.3.1.5 Patches
-System should be implemented to allow installation of the latest patches to address security vulnerabilities in the following timescale from discovery:
+The platform must be audited and system must be implemented to allow installation of the latest patches to address security vulnerabilities in the following timescale from discovery(sec.gen.008, sec.mon007, sec.mon.011):
 | Severity | Time to Remediate |
 | ----------- | ----------- |
 | Zero-Day | Immediately or as soon as practically possible |